 Over the next six months, Colleen worked hard with their coach, building what seemed at the time like tiny, inconsequential things.
 These rapidly grew and built on each other to form the foundational structure of their life as it is today.
 A suit of armor that holds them upright and protects them from what adult life used to do to them, built in a cave, from a box of scraps.
 As with everything in life, these have grown and evolved over time, but the principles, begun so long ago, remain.

 Then the suggestion was made that perhaps Colleen had special coaching powers.
 They could understand things no one else could; that's why they're so empathetic.
 It's an ADHD trait.
 This power, which had until now made them think they were unfit for the workplace, became their greatest weapon in the fight against the powers of evil.
 ADHD coach training was not an easy challenge and even when they succeeded, life with ADHD is rarely easy.
 It is, however, what they strive to support all of their clients to find: something they could sink their teeth into.

 There's a big difference between something that is hard and not a strength, and something that is hard and is a strength.
 The first circumstance causes a person with ADHD's life to be an unbearable misery.
 The second can ignite a life and shoot it into orbit around a planet to bust through a trade war blockade and save the day.

 Colleen's life now boasts just enough structure to keep things running smoothly, combined with just enough chaos to keep things interesting.
 It is stuffed full of polyhedral dice, cosplay, movies about super-soldiers and genius billionaire playboy philanthropists, TV shows about nerdy voice actors playing Dungeons and Dragons or demon hunting brothers, and books about songs of ice and fire and worlds shaped like a disc.
-She believes that life can be about the things that make us feel alive, instead of about work, stress, and guilt-ridden stolen moments of happiness.
+They believe that life can be about the things that make us feel alive, instead of about work, stress, and guilt-ridden stolen moments of happiness.